Colonial Home Renovation: What to Modernize, What to Preserve

 Both attics and basements in Colonial homes may have unique architectural features—like exposed brick, original beams, or stone foundations—that can be highlighted in your design for added character.
 When choosing finishes, opt for materials and colors that complement the home’s historic style, such as wide-plank wood flooring, classic trim, and neutral or muted paint tones.

-Modernizing Kitchens and Bathrooms
+Modernizing kitchens and bathrooms

 While many Colonial homes lean traditional, kitchens and bathrooms are where most homeowners want modern performance.
 The right team can help strike the balance—pairing period-inspired details like shaker cabinets, wainscoting, or antique brass hardware with modern essentials like quartz counters, efficient appliances, and updated lighting.
 Done well, the result is a space that feels both grounded in history and built for how you live today.